DenSinH/DSHBA/README.md

 <img src="https://github.com/DenSinH/DSHBA/blob/0.1/files/DSHBA_Ruby.png" alt="Pokemon Ruby" width=640>

+# What is this branch?

+This branch is only meant to write a very memory efficient backend, to be able to be ported to different platforms with less memory.

 ### Requirements

 To build, you need `SDL`, and optionally `capstone[arm]`. `ImGui` and `glad` are included in the project.
 You need a GPU that supports at least OpenGL 3.3 to run this project.